 The more you restrict the intake of carbs the faster you will enter in the state of Ketosis.
 My advice is to start slow and try to incorporate in the beginning vegetables with all 3 meals.

 For example if you have eggs, avocado and bacon for breakfast put some spinach on the side.
 Vegetables are important to keep the fiber up, for minerals, vitamins and to keep your digestion on track

 For lunch and dinner the advice would be the same-you can have meat, fish but adding vegetables (from above the ground and mostly leafy greens) won’t feel as you are suffering tremendously.

 On a ketogenic diet it is imperative to drinks A LOT OF WATER.

 Another thing to keep in mind is that because you are eating more fatty food, you should feel fuller.
-Stop snacking between meals and try to incorporate maybe some IF (see my article on intermittent fasting)
+Stop snacking between meals.

 Keep in mind when you eat high fat food that they are not processed, full of sugar type of foods.
 That can be dangerous and really not good for your body.
 Eating food with a lot of trans fat and sugar is big NO NO!